Judy Blume MasterClass Review: Will This Class Help You Master Writing?

 There’s something uniquely exciting about learning how to cook or write or even sing from an individual who is a major success in their field.
 You know the information is true, accurate, and coming from an authority.

 What does it cost?
-You can get a MasterClass All-Access Pass at $180 for a year of access.
-That works out to $15/month, though it’s billed annually as one $180 payment.
+You can get a MasterClass All-Access Pass for only $120 for a year of access.
+That works out to $10/month, though it's billed annually as one $120 payment.
+(That's for one account on one device.
+If you want to access on two devices it's $180 a year) There's a 30-day money back guarantee too, so if you try it out and don't love it, you can cancel.

 With the All-Access Pass, you can take as many MasterClass courses as you want from any instructors on the site.